CorneilleEdi/CorneilleEdi/README.md

 - Backend and Cloud architect and developer
 - Bachelor in Computer Science in India 🇮🇳
-- Master in Systems and Software Engineering in France 🇫🇷 (On going)
+- Master in Systems and Software Engineering in France 🇫🇷 (Ongoing)

 I'm also the person behind the [Loopbin](https://loopbin.dev) blog.
 I write tutorials and I host live sessions on [Loopbin Meet](https://meet.loopbin.dev) .